mus-format/specification/README.md

   c string
 }
 ```
-in MUS format may look like this:
+in the MUS format may look like this:
 ```
 Foo{a: 300, b: true, c: "hi"}    MUS->    [216 4 1 4 104 105]
 , where